FeralInteractive/romeremastered/documentation/feature_guides/hording.md

 [Hording and Emergent Factions - RTW/BI](https://wiki.twcenter.net/index.php?title=Hording_and_Emergent_Factions_-_RTW/BI)

-You can also find an example of hording in the [Example_Mod](/My%20Mods/ExampleMod/ExampleMod.md) page.
+You can also find an example of hording in the [Example Mods](/example_mods/ExampleMods.md) page.